 People with natural clear vision see all the lines in the same thickness and exactly the same spacing between the lines.

 Look at the Astigmatism chart from several distances and notice where the distortion begin and ends.
 It is possible to have astigmatism only at the near, or only at the distance, or at any plane in between.

 Download the Acrobat file and print a chart in with the background colour you like the best.
 Set your printer to the highest print quality as possible.

-The Astigmatic Mirror provide an accurate feedback concerning your astigmatism.
+The Astigmatic Mirror provides an accurate feedback concerning your astigmatism.

-Colour perception is usually testes using the Isihara Test charts.
+Colour perception is usually tested using the Isihara Test charts.
 These charts are designed to test for the typical red-green deficiency.
-People with red-green colour perception deficiency perceive some colours as gray and therefore label them differently than people with normal co lour perception.
+People with red-green colour perception deficiency perceive some Colour as gray and therefore label them differently than people with normal colour perception.